Amazebot/bbot.chat/public/docs/thought.md

 bBbot hears all messages to determine if the context requires attention.
 It gather information for better listening, or ignores if it shouldn't listen.

-Add a middleware piece via `.hearMiddleware` to interrupt the process or modify the state before further processing.
+Add a middleware piece via `.middleware.hear` to interrupt the process or modify the state before further processing.

 ### 2. Listen